rabbitmq/rabbitmq-aws/README.md

 # rabbitmq-aws

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_aws](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_aws).
+All issues have been transferred.

+## Overview

 A fork of [gmr/httpc-aws](https://github.com/gmr/httpc-aws) for use in building RabbitMQ plugins that interact with Amazon Web Services APIs.

 [![Build Status](https://travis-ci.org/gmr/rabbitmq-aws.svg?branch=master)](https://travis-ci.org/gmr/rabbitmq-aws)